Yacht Charter Contracts

 Pets are normally not permitted on board.
 Please inquire.

-A yacht’s crew will work extremely hard and very long hours to make sure that your yacht charter is a total success, and whilst not mandatory it is customary to leave a gratuity (tip) at the end of a yacht charter.
-For excellent service it is standard to leave a tip of between 10-15% of the charter fee, which should be given to the captain for disbursement to the rest of the crew.
+A yacht’s crew will work extremely hard and very long hours to ensure that your yacht charter is a total success, and whilst not mandatory, it is customary to leave a gratuity (tip) at the end of a yacht charter.
+For excellent service it is standard to leave a tip of between 10-20% of the charter fee, which should be given to the captain for disbursement to the rest of the crew.